Curvature of the penis is an abnormal bend in the penis that occurs during erection. It is also called Peyronie disease.

 Exams and Tests

-The health care provider can diagnose curvature of the penis with a physical exam.
+The provider can diagnose curvature of the penis with a physical exam.
 The hard plaques can be felt with or without an erection.

-The health care provider may give you a shot of medicine to cause an erection.
-Or, you may provide your health care provider with pictures of the erect penis for evaluation.
+The provider may give you a shot of medicine to cause an erection.
+Or, you may provide your provider with pictures of the erect penis for evaluation.

 An ultrasound may show the scar tissue in the penis.
 However, this test is not necessary.